-To celebrate the Beethoven anniversary in 2020, Giltburg embarks upon a unique project to learn all the sonatas across the year, filming and blogging about the process as he goes, and appearing on BBC TV.
-He is recording the complete Beethoven piano concertos for Naxos with the Royal Liverpool Philharmonic and Vasily Petrenko, for release beginning in autumn 2019; and he plays all the concertos in three days with the Brussels Philharmonic at the Flagey Piano Festival.
+To celebrate the Beethoven anniversary in 2020 Giltburg embarks upon a unique project to learn all the sonatas across the year, filming and blogging about the process as he goes, and appearing on BBC TV.
+He is recording the complete Beethoven piano concertos for Naxos with the Royal Liverpool Philharmonic and Vasily Petrenko, for release in Autumn 2019 onwards; and he plays all the concertos in three days with the Brussels Philharmonic at the Flagey Piano Festival.

-He has a close relationship with the Pavel Haas Quartet, winning a Gramophone Award 2018 for their Dvořák Piano Quintet on Supraphon, and joining them in 2019/20 at Wigmore, Bristol, and Cambridge.
-They will also embark on a U.S. and North America tour, performing in Kansas City, Salt Lake City, Vancouver, Québec, and Montréal.
+He has a close relationship with the Pavel Haas Quartet, winning a Gramophone Award 2018 for their Dvořák Piano Quintet on Supraphon, and joining them in 19/20 at the Wigmore, Bristol, and Cambridge.
+They will also embark on a US and North America tour, performing in Kansas City, Salt Lake City, San Francisco, Vancouver, Québec and Montréal.

-In 2018 he won Best Soloist Recording (20/21st century) at the inaugural Opus Klassik Awards for his Naxos recording of Rachmaninov’s 2nd Piano Concerto with the Royal Scottish National Orchestra and Carlos Miguel Prieto, coupled with the Études-Tableaux.
-He won a Diapason d’Or for his first concerto recording,the Shostakovich concertos with Vasily Petrenko and the Royal Liverpool Philharmonic, coupled with his own arrangement of Shostakovich’s 8th String Quartet; and his Schumann and Beethoven solo discs on Naxos have been similarly well received.
-His 2012 Orchid release of the Prokofiev sonatas was shortlisted for the critics’ award at the Classical Brits and his Rachmaninov preludes and Liszt Transcendental Études attracted rave reviews.
+In 2018 he also won Best Soloist Recording (20/21st century) at the inaugural Opus Klassik Awards for his Naxos recording of Rachmaninoff’s 2nd Piano Concerto with the Royal Scottish National Orchestra and Carlos Miguel Prieto, coupled with the Études-Tableaux.
+He won a Diapason d’Or for his first concerto recording - the Shostakovich concertos with Vasily Petrenko and the Royal Liverpool Philharmonic, coupled with his own arrangement of Shostakovich’s 8th String Quartet; and his Schumann and Beethoven solo discs on Naxos have been similarly well received.
+His 2012 Orchid release of the Prokofiev Sonatas was shortlisted for the critics’ award at the Classical Brits.
+Latterly his Rachmaninoff Preludes and Liszt Transcendental Études once again attracted rave reviews.

 Boris is an avid amateur photographer and blogger, writing about classical music for a non-specialist audience.